12 Signs to Know if Your Phone is Hacked

-Hackers are becoming increasingly creative and invade your phones to track your online activities, commit identity theft, steal data to sell on the dark web, or blackmail you.
+Hackers are becoming increasingly creative and invade your phones to track your online activities, commit identity theft, steal data to sell on the dark web or blackmail you.
 Many users believe that using iOS devices will keep them safe from hackers.
 However, it is a common misconception; both operating systems are equally vulnerable to hacking.
-While iOS users have been a target of Pegasus hacks, Android users are often targeted with mobile malware found in 99% of third-party apps.

-As mobile devices hold considerable sensitive and personal information, protecting them from hackers is crucial.
-Considering the importance of mobile phone security, let’s explore the signs of hacking and how to protect the sensitive data it holds.
+Protecting mobile devices from hackers is crucial, as they hold considerable sensitive and personal information.
+Considering the importance of mobile phone security, let’s explore the signs of hacking and how to protect the sensitive data they hold.

 The first and most crucial step to stop phone hacking is to know the signs determining whether hackers have targeted you.
 Below are the 12 key signs that you can look into to confirm the presence of a malicious actor on your phone: